Recommendation CC.45

 Recommendation Status: New

-Expand sidewalk installations and upgrades in areas identified as High-priority for pedestrian connectivity, emphasizing Low-income neighborhoods with existing sidewalk gaps.
+Expand sidewalk installations and upgrades in areas identified as high-priority for pedestrian connectivity, emphasizing Low-income neighborhoods with existing sidewalk gaps.

-This recommendation help achieve the following
+This recommendation helps achieve the following

 Complete Communities icon